-A recent initiative, Wellness Initiative for the Nation (WIN),35 was created to proactively prevent disease and illness, promote health and productivity, and encourage the well-being and flourishing of the U.S. population.
+A recent initiative, Wellness Initiative for the Nation (WIN),29 was created to proactively prevent disease and illness, promote health and productivity, and create well-being and flourishing of the people of the United States.
 WIN also plays an important role in preventing the looming fiscal disaster in the healthcare system by addressing preventable chronic illness and creating a productive, self-care society.
 This may be the only long-term hope for changing a system that costs too much and is delivering less health and little care to fewer people.
 WIN, focusing on promotion of health through lifestyle change and integrative health practices, would be overseen by the White House, with a director and staff to guide relevant aspects of health reform.
-It would establish a network of Systems

-Wellness Advancements Teams (SWAT) with national and local leaders in health promotion and integrative practices; establish educational and practice standards for effective, comprehensive lifestyle and integrative healthcare delivery; create an advanced information tracking and feedback system for personalized wellness education; and create economic incentives for individuals, communities, and public and private sectors to develop and deliver self-care training, wellness products, and preventive health practices.
+It would establish a network of Systems Wellness Advancements Teams (SWAT) with national and local leaders in health promotion and integrative practices; establish educational and practice standards for effective, comprehensive lifestyle and integrative healthcare delivery; create an advanced information tracking and feedback system for personalized wellness education; and create economic incentives for individuals, communities, and public and private sectors to create and deliver self-care training, wellness products, and preventive health practices.
 The components of human health behavior and productivity optimization identified by WIN include stress management and resilience, physical exercise and sleep, optimum nutrition and substance use, and social integration and the social environment.

-In September 2010, the Surgeon General convened the National Prevention and Health Promotion Council to create the National Prevention Strategy.36 The vision of this strategy is working together (state, local, and territorial governments, businesses, health care, education and community faith-based organizations) to improve the health and quality of life for individuals, families, and communities by moving the nation from a focus on sickness and disease to one based on wellness and prevention.
-The strategic directions are Healthy and Safe Communities, Clinical and Community Preventive Services, Empowered People, and Elimination of Health Disparities.
-The goals are to create community environments that make the healthy choice the easy and affordable choice, to implement effective preventive practices by creating and recognizing communities that support prevention and wellness, to connect preventionfocused health care and community efforts to increase preventive services, to empower and educate individuals to make healthy choices, and to eliminate disparities in traditionally underserved populations.
-The strategic priorities (e.g., active lifestyles, countering alcohol/ substance misuse, healthy eating, healthy physical and social environment, injury- and violencefree living, reproductive and sexual health, mental and emotional well-being) are designed to address ways to prevent significant causes of death and disability by focusing on the factors that underlie their causes.
+In September 2010, the Surgeon General convened the National Prevention and Health Promotion Council to create the National Prevention Strategy.30 The vision of this Strategy is working together (state, local and territorial governments, businesses, health care, education and community faith-based organizations) to improve the health and quality of life for individuals, families, and communities by moving the nation from a focus on sickness and disease to one based on wellness and prevention.
+The Strategic Directions are: Healthy and Safe Communities; Clinical and Community Preventive Services; Empowered People; and Elimination of Health Disparities.
+The goals are to create community environments that make the healthy choice the easy and affordable choice; to implement effective preventive practices by creating and recognizing communities that support prevention and wellness; to connect prevention-focused health care and community efforts to increase preventive services; to empower and educate individuals to make healthy choices; and to eliminate disparities in traditionally underserved populations.
+The Strategic Priorities (e.g., active lifestyles, countering alcohol/substance misuse, healthy eating, healthy physical and social environment, injury and violence-free living, reproductive and sexual health, mental and emotional well-being) are designed to address ways to prevent significant causes of death and disability by focusing on the factors that underlie their causes.

-In February 2009, the Institute of Medicine (IOM) IOM and the Bravewell Collaborative convened the Summit on Integrative Medicine and the Health of the Public that brought together more than 600 participants from numerous disciplines to examine the practice of integrative health care, its scientific basis, and its potential for improving health.5 The summit sessions covered overarching visions for integrative medicine/health care, models of care, workforce, research, health professions education needs, and economic and policy implications.
-Participants assessed the potential and the priorities and began to identify elements of an agenda to enhance understanding, training, and practice to improve integrative medicine's contributions to better health and health care.
-Recurring themes of the summit are identified in Exhibit 3-2.
+In February 2009, the Institute of Medicine (IOM) and the Bravewell Collaborative convened the Summit on Integrative Medicine and the Health of the Public that brought together more than 600 participants from numerous disciplines to examine the practice of integrative medicine/health care, its scientific basis, and its potential for improving health.4 The Summit sessions covered overarching visions for integrative medicine/health care, models of care, workforce, research, health professions education needs, and economic and policy implications.
+Participants assessed the potential and the priorities and began to identify elements of an agenda to improve understanding, training, and practice to improve integrative medicine's contributions to better health and health care.
+Recurring themes of the Summit are identified in Table 3-2.

-Several considerations for healthcare reform were articulated:
+A number of considerations for healthcare reform were articulated: